Support Language Development & Early Literacy for Kids

 What Can I Do to Support Literacy?

-- Talking to young children, even before they can talk back, helps them build vocabularies.
+- Talking to young children, even before they can talk back, helps them build vocabulary.

-- Reading to young children strengthens parent-caregiver bonds, helps them make connections between verbal and written words and teaches pre-reading skills like turning pages.
+- Reading to young children strengthens parent-caregiver bonds, helps them make connections between spoken and written words and teaches pre-reading skills like turning pages.

 - Playing allows children to explore and experiment with the world around them.